Starrett City: 2000s

+2010s to present

-In September 2017, The New York Times reported that the complex was being sold to the Brooksville Company and Rockpoint Group for $850 million.
-At the time, Donald Trump owned a 4 percent share, while other members of his family owned an additional 16 percent.
+Starrett City Associates sought to refinance the buildings again by 2016.
+Media sources reported in September 2017 that the complex was being sold to the Brooksville Company and Rockpoint Group for $850 million.
+At the time, Donald Trump owned a 45 share, while other members of his family owned an additional 16%.
 However, disagreements soon developed between two groups affiliated with Disque Deane, who had died in 2010 and left his estate to his third wife Carol G. Deane and their two children.
 Carol, who managed Starrett City Associates following Disque's death. became involved in a lawsuit with a collective that included four of Disque's children; one of his former partners; and LIHC Investment Group and Belveron Partners, who were also interested in purchasing the complex.
 The two groups sued each other in New York Supreme Court over allegations that Carol's sale of Starrett City to Brooksville and Rockpoint did not maximize profits for shareholders.
 The lawsuit was later dismissed, and the sale of Starrett City was finalized on May 8, 2018, at a cost of $905 million.

-A group of anonymous investors sold a 71 percent stake to Brooksville and Rockpoint for $1.8 billion in August 2021.
-The next month, Brooksville and Rockpoint acquired full ownership of the complex after acquiring Belveron Partners' 13 percent stake.
+A group of anonymous investors sold a 71% stake to Brooksville and Rockpoint for $1.8 billion in August 2021.
+The next month, Brooksville and Rockpoint acquired full ownership of the complex after acquiring Belveron Partners' 13% stake.
+Also in 2021, Governor Andrew Cuomo announced that Starrett City's affordable-housing protections would be preserved through 2069 and that the owners would spend $140 million renovating the buildings.

 Community and demographics

 Starrett City is a racially diverse neighborhood.
-Based on data from the 2010 United States Census, the population of Starrett City was 13,354, a change of −1,267 (−9.5%) from the 14,621 counted in 2000.
+Based on data from the 2010 United States census, the population of Starrett City was 13,354, a change of −1,267 (−9.5%) from the 14,621 counted in 2000.
 Covering an area of 291.08 acres, the neighborhood had a population density of 45.9 PD/acre.
 The racial makeup of the neighborhood was 24.7% (3,293) White, 52.7% (7,036) African American, 0.2% (29) Native American, 2.9% (389) Asian, 0% (2) Pacific Islander, 0.3% (37) from other races, and 1.4% (184) from two or more races.
-Hispanic or Latino of any race were 17.9% (2,384) of the population.
+Hispanic or Latino people of any race were 17.9% (2,384) of the population.

-2020 Census
+Census

-As of the 2020 United States census, Black Americans (primarily African Americans) were about 60% of the area's population, White and Hispanic Americans each comprised around 20%, and Asian residents consisted of about 2-3% of the area's population.
+In of the 2020 United States census, Black Americans (primarily African Americans) were about 60% of the area's population, White and Hispanic Americans each comprised around 20%, and Asian residents consisted of about 2-3% of the area's population.